V.4. MISCELLANEOUS WORDS, PART 4/10 (kit-luf)

 – (ki)vuasa (bivuasa) : delirium, senseless chatter, insane chatter

-– (ki)vuavua (bivuavua) : person without property, person without goods, destitute person
+– (ki)vuavua (bivuavua) : person without properties, destitute person, poor person

 – kivuelaka : power station